Why Be Concerned About Emerging Contaminants in Drinking Water

 Before purchasing a water filter, you should ensure that it can remove the contaminants you’re concerned about.
 You may request for a third-party laboratory analysis of your drinking water.
 You can read the specifications or send an enquiry to the water filter company.

 It requires additional investment but it will all be worth it especially in the long term.
 You will gain peace of mind that you’re doing your best to protect yourself and your family from the harmful chemicals in the water.
-In addition to Sydny, Filtap can install and service water filters from Wollongong to the Central Coast.
+In addition to Sydney, Filtap can install and service water filters from Wollongong to the Central Coast and even many Melbourne areas.